werk/cellular/README.md

 # Expressions

-Expressions in the core language are quite simple.
-They may be one of the following:
+Expressions in the core language may be one of the following:
 * A variable name `X`.
 * A material name `M`.
 * A property update `e1 P(e2)`, where `e1` and `e2` are expressions, and `P` is a property name.